sftpgo/docs/docs/tutorials/shares.md

 - Download individual files directly.
 - Download all shared files and folders as a single compressed .zip archive for convenience.

-This share type is ideal for securely distributing documents, reports, or any other files where write access is not required.
+This share type is suited to distributing documents, reports or other files when write access is not required.

 ![WebClient read only share](../assets/img/webclient_read_only_share.png){data-gallery="webclient-ro-share"}